Katyuri Valley: Home of Ancient Temples

 4- Dwarahat Group of Temples

 - A scenic town, Dwarahat is famous for its ancient temples and cultural landscapes.
 It is a very important tourist spot in the Uttarakhand Himalayas.
-There are hundreds of temples but few are living like Vimandeshwar Temple, Mrityunjay Temple are dedicated to Lord Shiva.
+There are hundreds of temples but few are living like Vimandeshwar Temple, and Mrityunjay Temple are dedicated to Lord Shiva.

 - As per ancient folklore, Vimandeshwar Temple is the second abode of Lord Shiva after the Kashi Vishwanath Temple in Varanasi.
 Dwarahat is also popular for YSS Ashram among Kriya Yogi.